 Phase 2-Create a valid JSON Web Token (JWT) for the user whose account will be used to connect to Code Insight.
-For instructions on generating the JWT, see Managing Authorization Tokens in the "Using Code Insight" chapter.
+For instructions on generating the JWT, see Managing Authorization Tokens.

 Phase 3-Install and configure the appropriate scan-agent plugin.
 (For information how to install and configure the plugin, see the Code Insight Plugins Guide.)
 As part of the configuration process, you will need to provide the name of the project that you created, the URL of the Code Insight core server, and the JWT.